Alexnder/tbc-offers-manager/PRIVACY_POLICY.md

 - **Hidden Offer URLs**: A list of normalized offer identifiers that you have chosen to hide (e.g., `/xyz/offer-name`)
   - URLs are normalized to work across different languages (en, ka, etc.) and page variations
   - Only the unique offer identifier is stored, not the full URL path
+  - Stored using Chrome Sync storage (syncs across your devices if Chrome Sync is enabled)

+- **Hidden Categories**: Categories you've chosen to hide (e.g., "For Students", "For Youth", "Concept")
+  - Stored using Chrome Sync storage (syncs across your devices if Chrome Sync is enabled)

+- **UI Preferences**: Settings like auto-load button visibility
+  - Stored locally per device (does not sync across devices)
+  - Each device can have its own preferences

 ### Where Data is Stored

-All data is stored using Chrome's built-in storage API (`chrome.storage.sync`), which means:
+All data is stored using Chrome's built-in storage APIs:

+**Chrome Sync Storage (`chrome.storage.sync`):**
+- Stores your hidden offers and categories
 - Data is stored locally in your browser
-- If Chrome Sync is enabled in your browser settings, this data may sync across your Chrome browsers where you're signed in
+- If Chrome Sync is enabled in your browser settings, this data syncs across your Chrome browsers where you're signed in
+- Limited to approximately 100KB total storage
+- We have no access to this data
+- The data never leaves your control

+**Chrome Local Storage (`chrome.storage.local`):**
+- Stores UI preferences (like auto-load button visibility)
+- Data is stored only on the current device
+- Does not sync across devices
+- Up to 10MB+ storage available
 - We have no access to this data
 - The data never leaves your control